graysoncroom/BpaWebProject/README.md

 <h2>My group and I are working on a Web Design project for BPA.</h2>

-<h3>UPDATE: We placed 3/6 in Regionals ( prob because of poor presentation ) and we are going to state!!
+<h3>UPDATE: We placed 3/6 in Regionals and are going to state!!

 No dependencies are in this project.
 I do not plan on using anything other than google fonts.